Caprera: Giuseppe Garibaldi

 The island is associated with Giuseppe Garibaldi, an Italian patriot and fighter who lived in the 19th century and was one of the fathers of Italian unification.
 He bought about half of the island in 1855 and died there in 1882.
 His house is now a museum and a memorial chapel, and the island is a national monument.

 History

-After the Roman occupation, Caprera remained deserted for centuries before being inhabited by groups of shepherds at the beginning of the 19th century.
+After the Roman occupation, Caprera remained deserted for centuries.

+In Dante’s Inferno (Canto XXXIII, lines 79-84), written in the early years of 1300, he calls on the gods to punish the evil residents of Pisa by moving the islands of Caprera and Gorgona to block the mouth of the Arno river and flood the city.
+"Ah, Pisa, you the scandal of the peoples of that fair land where si is heard, because your neighbors are so slow to punish you, may, then, Caprara and Gorgona move and build a hedge across the Arno's mouth, so that it may drown every soul in you!"

+At the beginning of the 19th century, a group of shepherds inhabited the island.
 In the second half of the same century, an English family settled there, the Collins, owners of some lands on the island.
 Many remains of Roman cargo ships have been found here.
 In 1855, Garibaldi decided to settle there and planted the first trees of the blooming pinewood which covers the island today.
 A century after Garibaldi's death, the island was freed from military restrictions and is completely open to the public.

 The island is known especially for having been Giuseppe Garibaldi’s last abode for over 20 years and the place of his death.
 Indeed, with the inheritance of his brother Felix, he acquired the northern half of Caprera in 1856, having initially lived in a hut.